feifeiobama/Awesome-Continual-Learning/README.md

 * (ICLR 22) TRGP: Trust Region Gradient Projection for Continual Learning
 * (TKDE 24) Hessian Aware Low-Rank Perturbation for Order-Robust Continual Learning

+## Analytic
+> This is a collection for more theoretical continual learning papers.
+Feel free to commit!
+* (NeurIPS 22) A Theoretical Study on Solving Continual Learning
+* (NeurIPS 22) ACIL: Analytic class-incremental learning with absolute memorization and privacy protection
+* (CVPR 23) GKEAL: Gaussian kernel embedded analytic learning for few-shot class incremental task
+* (NeurIPS 23) A Unified Approach to Domain Incremental Learning with Memory: Theory and Algorithm
+* (AAAI 24) DS-AL: A Dual-Stream Analytic Learning for Exemplar-Free Class-Incremental Learning

 ## Application